Salman Khan Ditches Mika Singh; Won't Do US Concert With Him After His Singing Stint In Pakistan

 A source close to Salman Khan was quoted as saying, "Nowadays you can't be a star/celebrity in India without being 'politically correct'!
 Mika may have apologised for performing in Pakistan, but he remains tainted - as he went ahead and performed in Pakistan, ignoring the country's sentiment."

-Expressing angst against the singer, AICWA had earlier released a statement, "AICWA will make sure that no one in India works with Mika Singh and if anyone does, they will face legal consequences in the court of law.
+Expressing angst against the singer, AICWA had earlier issued a statement, "AICWA will make sure that no one in India works with Mika Singh and if anyone does, they will face legal consequences in the court of law.
 When the tension between the countries is at the peak, Mika Singh puts money above the nation's pride."

 Ashok Dubey, general secretary of FWICE, was quoted as saying, "If we impose a ban, it means all our technicians - including actors, directors and even spot boys -- will not work with Mika.
 If someone works with Mika during this ban, say Salman or anyone else, then he too will be banned."